Friday, Oct 5

 An adult signature is required for all shipments containing wine.
 Please use a shipping address where the package can be signed for.
 All bottles are standard size 750 ml.

-Unfortunate for some wine lovers, we can only ship to the following states due to government regulations: Alaska, Florida, Illinois, Iowa, Massachusetts, Minnesota, New Hampshire, New York, North Dakota, Texas, Wisconsin, and Washington DC.
+Unfortunate for some wine lovers, we can only ship to the following states due to government regulations: Alaska, Arizona, California, Colorado, Florida, Georgia, Illinois, Iowa, Massachusetts, Michigan, Minnesota, New Hampshire, New York, North Dakota, Tennessee, Texas, Wisconsin, and Washington DC.